DullReferenceException/lazy-bones/README.md

 ```

-## How do I use this lazy state constructor?
+## How do I use the data source I've created?

-Each instance created from your lazy state constructor encapsulates the intermediate values cache and provides methods
+The data source is a function that can be used to construct an instance of a data set.
+You can optionally pass this
+function parameters that are specific to the data set instance.
+Each data set contains its own cache and provides
-for retrieving pieces of data.
-It will follow your dependency tree and determine the most efficient path to your data
+methods for retrieving pieces of data.
+It will follow your dependency tree and determine the most
-if there are intermediate steps.
-To benefit from caching, you may want to preserve an instance of your state within a
+efficient path to your data if there are intermediate steps.
+To benefit from caching, you may want to preserve a data
-given scope, for example an express request/response.
+set instance within a given lifetime, for example an express request/response.
 Here's an example usage:

 ```es6